Fr. Mike Eivers

 News of this 'success' story spread rapidly.
 People were gathering in small groups.
 They were

 enjoying the experience.
 They were forming bonds of friendship.
 They were also coming to

 know Jesus in a personal way.
 They were growing in confidence and were beginning to find

 it somewhat easier to talk about their faith.
 Interest was also aroused when it became known

 that they had an ability to involve the lapsed and alienated.

-Carrickfergus, Co.
 Antrim, Nenagh, Co.
 Tipperary, Callan, Co.
-Kilkenny and
+Kilkenny and Doneraile, Co.
+Cork.

 responsible for the introduction of the Parish Cell System of Evangelization to Ireland